 If a landlord or agent has applied to the Tribunal for an eviction hearing, you will receive a ‘Notice of Conciliation and Hearing’ with the date, time and place of the hearing.

 You should attend the hearing and take all letters, receipts and other evidence to support your case.

 The Tribunal Member will encourage you and the landlord/agent to resolve the problem together in conciliation.
 If you cannot come to an agreement about the tenancy, a hearing will commence.
 The Tribunal Member will then look at your evidence and that of the landlord or agent.

-If you are a 'COVID-19 impacted tenant' and the landlord makes an application to terminate your tenancy solely for rent arrears during this moratorium period, the Tribunal in considering whether to terminate the tenancy, will consider: the advice from NSW Fair Trading from the formal rent negotiations, whether you have continued to pay rent, the nature of financial hardship experienced by the parties, availability and affordability of alternative accommodation, public health objectives, any special vulnerability of the impacted tenant, among other things.
-If the landlord has not acted in good faith during the rent negotiations, the Tribunal may not make a termination order.
+If you are a COVID 'impacted tenant' and the landlord makes an application to terminate your tenancy solely for rent arrears during this moratorium period, the Tribunal in considering whether to terminate the tenancy, will consider: the advice from NSW Fair Trading from the formal rent negotiations,whether you have continued to pay rent, the nature of financial hardship experienced by the parties, the nature of any financial hardship experienced by the landlord or impacted tenant, including the general financial position of each party, the availability and affordability of alternative accommodation, any special vulnerability of the impacted tenant, among other things.
+If the landlord has not acted in good faith during the rent negotiations, the Tribunal may decide not to make a termination order

 If the Tribunal makes a termination order, you must return the premises to the landlord.
 The Tribunal will consider the relative hardship to you and the landlord and specify the day for vacant possession.
 However, even after the Tribunal has made a termination order, you may still save your tenancy if your termination was for rent arrears only and: